 Lottery business loans

 The Isle of Wight Lottery was launched in 2001 and is the first lottery in England to be developed specifically to create employment opportunities.
 The Lottery is promoted by The Isle of Wight Opportunity Society Limited, which is operated on a strictly "non-profit" basis.
-This means that all proceeds are directed into a Loan Fund, which can be accessed by Island businesses.
 All loan applications are assessed by an Investment Panel and if approved they are provided on an interest free basis to both start-up and expanding Island businesses, thereby enabling them to create new jobs.

 Since its inception, the IW Lottery has loaned to over 68 companies and created thousands of jobs.
 All recipients must have completed the start up training provided by the IW Lottery.
 Following receipt of the loan businesses are mentored for the duration of their repayment and business advice is always on hand.
 Due to the independence of the IW Lottery it is able to offer businesses flexible terms for repayment according to seasonality or cash flow issues.